RonanMarrinan/latin101portfolio/translation3.md

 At that time, Eumolpus, son of Neptūnī, came attacking towards Athēnās, but the battle was won by him.

-Neptūnus, angry because his son was killed by Erechtheus,
+Neptūnus, angry because his son was killed by Erechtheus, they called for the sacrifice of the daughter of Erechtheus

+The daughter of Erechtheus

+Say/call/tell (perfect)

+Sacrifice (perfect, passive)